Prepare for licensure in the largest counselor training program in the U.S.

 As client advocates, counselors rely on knowledge of psychotropic medications to inform treatment.
 This course introduces a spectrum of psychotropic medications used in the management of mental, behavioral, and addictive disorders.
 Students explore medication classification, drug interaction, and side effects.
 In addition, students distinguish between medical and psychopathological conditions that present in similar ways to addictive disorders.
 As part of a professional learning community, students collaborate with peers in written scholarly dialogue to explore psychopharmacological intervention in the treatment of addiction and other psychopathologies that may coexist.
 Students analyze factors that increase the likelihood for a person, community, or group to be at risk for disorders and examine the cultural and contextual factors considered in the ethical treatment of clients.
 Across counseling specializations, this course builds foundational clinical knowledge of the intersection of counseling and psychotropic medical treatment.

 This course is designed to provide students with an understanding of the personal and systemic impact of crises, disasters, and other trauma-causing events on individuals, couples, families, and communities.
 Students examine theories and response models as they relate to sexual trauma, crisis in individuals and families, crisis in the community, and crisis in the nation and in the world.
 They explore and discuss topics related to counselor competencies, vicarious trauma and counter transference, specific diagnoses, and advocacy.
 Students also engage in assignments designed to provide practical application of crisis assessment.
 Through contemporary articles and case studies, they consider and discuss cultural, legal, and ethical issues related to crisis, trauma, and disaster events and response.
+To register for COUN 6336F [for Marriage, Couple, and Family Counseling] either RESI 6621 or FPLB 631L is required.)

 The Counseling Practicum is an introduction to the capstone experience.
 During the practicum course, students begin to synthesize and apply the knowledge, skills, and professional dispositions learned throughout their program of study.
 Students must secure a field experience site, apply with the Office of Field Experience within the published application window, and earn approval before being eligible for practicum enrollment.
 Once enrolled, students will spend a minimum average of 8–10 hours per week at the site that they have secured.
 They will complete direct counseling hours, weekly individual or triadic supervision with their site supervisor, administrative duties, and other activities as assigned by the site.
 Concurrently, students will participate in weekly case conceptualization activities, 2 hours of group supervision per week with their faculty supervisor, and other clinically relevant assignments directly related to the work at the site.
 There are multiple synchronous components in this course.
 Students must be prepared to be flexible in meeting the demands of this course.
 All core courses in the program of study, all residencies, and approval by the Office of Field Experience.)